Celiac disease is a

 food intolerance or irritable bowel syndrome.
 You may be treated for one of these problems first.

-After your celiac disease diagnosis, your doctor may do more tests, such as blood tests to check for anemia or a bone density exam.
-These will help your doctor
+After your celiac disease diagnosis, your doctor may do more tests, such as blood tests to check for anemia.
+You may also have a bone density exam.
+These tests will help your doctor

 find out if you have other problems, such as osteoporosis, that can arise when